seanstrom/Essays/importance-of-values.md

 ![](http://4.bp.blogspot.com/_vt749aV4Y7Q/TQ0RGGCoOkI/AAAAAAAAFsA/fKNZwumM1fI/s1600/palace%2Bof%2Bzinn.jpg)

 In the last decade in the Kingdom of Javascript, much has happened around asynchronous programming.
-A prominent discussion that is still taking place is Promises vs Callbacks.
-Now I don't intend to add more fuel to the fire, but I do intend state, or restate, a concept in programming that should affect the whole thing.
+Many prominent discussions have taken place and are still taking place around Promises and Callbacks.
+Now I don't intend to add more fuel to the fire, but I do intend state, or restate, a concept that should affect the whole thing.

 ## Using Values